Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

-Nikola Jokic and his Denver Nuggets teammates match up versus the Phoenix Suns in the 2023 NBA Playoffs, at 10:00 PM ET on Monday.
+Nikola Jokic and the rest of the Denver Nuggets take on the Phoenix Suns in the NBA Playoffs on Friday, at 10:00 PM ET.

-With prop bets available for Jokic, let's break down some stats and trends to help you find good wagers.
+Below we will dive into Jokic's stats and trends, helping you make good predictions on prop bets.

 Nikola Jokic Prop Bets vs. the Suns